-President & Chief Executive Officer, Calloway Real Estate Investment Trust
+President and Chief Executive Officer Smart Real Estate Investment Trust

-Huw Thomas, FCPA, FCA, is a member of the Board of Directors and a member of the Audit Committee and Nominating and Governance Committee.
+Huw Thomas, FCPA, FCA, is a member of the Board of Directors and a member of the Audit Committee and the Nominating and Governance Committee.
 From 1996 to 2010, Mr. Thomas served in various senior financial roles at Canadian Tire Corporation, Limited, including nine years as Chief Financial Officer and, from November 2009 until December 2010, as Executive Vice-President, Financial Strategy and Performance.
-Effective March 21, 2013, Mr. Thomas was appointed Interim Chief Executive Officer of Calloway Real Estate Investment Trust and transitioned to permanent President and Chief Executive Officer in July 2013.
-He also serves as a trustee of Calloway Real Estate Investment Trust.
-In addition, he is a member of the board of directors of Chartwell Master Care Corporation and a trustee of Chartwell Retirement Residences, and chairs the audit committee of the latter.
+Mr. Thomas was appointed Interim Chief Executive Officer of SmartREIT (formerly known as Calloway Real Estate Investment Trust) in March 2013 and then President and Chief Executive Officer in July 2013.
+He also serves as a trustee of SmartREIT since April 2011.
+In addition, he is a trustee of Chartwell Retirement Residences and chairs its audit committee.
 He holds a Bachelor of Science degree in Economics from the University of London (U.K.), and is a Certified U.K. and Canadian Professional Chartered Accountant.
 He received his Fellowship designation (FCPA) from the Chartered Professional Accountants of Ontario in 2013.

-Other Public Company Directorships In the Past Five Years: Board/C committee Memberships Attendance Calloway REIT 2011 - present • Board of Directors 7/7 (100.0%) KP Tissue Inc. 2012 - 2014 • Audit Committee 4/4 (100.0%) Chartwell Master Care Corporation 2012 - present • Nominating and Governance Committee 4/4 (100.0%) Total 15/15 (100.0%)
+Board/Committee Memberships Attendance

+Board of Directors 6/6 (100.0%)

+Audit 4/4 (100.0%)

+Nominating and Governance 2/2 (100.0%)

+Total 12/12 (100.0%)